Comparing Boston Commercial Painting Companies

 This is important because if one Boston Commercial Painting Company assumes one coat of paint and another Commercial Painter assumes two coats of paint, you will not be able to compare bids accurately.
 Commercial Painting reps can help you devise a set of specifications, so you have the same specs to give to all bidders.

-But what if the specifications change in the middle of the bidding process?
+But what if the project specifications change in the middle of the bidding process?

 Never give a Commercial Painter a “peek” at the other company’s pricing

-It’s important that the Commercial Painting estimators show you their quotes and services unaided by any help from you.
+The commercial painting estimators must show you their quotes and services without any help from you or looks at others’ bids.

 Do share your budget and timeline with the commercial painter.

-By understanding your complete budget, the painting project can be quoted using lifts, paint spray guns, and paint products that can save you money while still delivering a quality paint job.
+By understanding your complete budget, the painting project can be quoted using lifts, paint spray guns, and paint products that can speed up the project and save you money while still delivering a quality paint job.

 Remember, you are still in the interviewing stage, and you’re looking for them to produce a quote within a reasonable timeframe (up to 3 business days is average and “reasonable”).
 The bidding phase often foreshadows what it will be like to work with the Boston Commercial Painting Company once the project is awarded, so carefully pay attention to the painting company’s behavior at this stage.